MarcosDY/spiffe-example/dupin/README.md

 ### Step 1: Build the example

 Running `make` from within the [dupin](https://github.com/spiffe/spiffe-example/tree/master/dupin) directory will build a Docker image with everything you need to try this integration.
 Then, run `make demo` to open the environment where we can interact with NGINX with SPIFFE support.
-This will show six terminals: `spire-server`, `spire-agent`, `nginx-blog`, `nginx-fe`, `certs` and `nginx-conf`.
+This will show six terminals: `spire-server`, `spire-agent`, `nginx-blog`, `nginx-fe`, `nginx-blog-conf` and `nginx-fe-conf`.
 At this point we are ready to start configuring SPIRE and NGINX.

 ### Step 2: Run SPIRE Server